Russian curlers hand back Olympic medals amid doping probe

 (CNN)Two Russian curlers have given back their Winter Olympic bronze medals after one of them, Aleksandr Krushelnitckii, tested positive for the banned substance meldonium.

-Krushelnitckii, and his partner in the doubles curling event, Anastasia Bryzgalova, voluntarily gave back the medals they won last week in Pyeongchang, Valentina Parinova, spokeswoman for the Russian Curling Federation, told broadcaster Russia-1.
+Krushelnitckii, and his wife, Anastasia Bryzgalova, voluntarily gave back the medals they won last week during the doubles curling event in Pyeongchang, Valentina Parinova, spokeswoman for the Russian Curling Federation, told broadcaster Russia-1.

 Krushelnitckii had filed a case with the Court of Arbitration for Sport (CAS) after an initial positive doping test, but dropped it Thursday after failing a second test.

 He said while he had not knowingly violated doping rules, it was pointless to contest the results.

 "I have never either violated the rules of sports or used doping," Krushelnitckii said in a statement published by Russian state news agency TASS.